Australia's opposition rules out power-sharing post election

 Abbott said he had ordered his conservative party leadership to place the Greens behind Labor on ballot sheets, which under Australia’s complicated system of preferential voting meant Labor could win some finely balanced seats.

-Voting is compulsory for Australians, and the voting system favors the majority center-left and center-right blocs by re-allocating votes from failed candidates to more successful candidates.
+Voting is compulsory for Australians, and the voting system favours the majority centre-left and centre-right blocs by re-allocating votes from failed candidates to more successful candidates.

 While less crossbench influence in the lower house would be welcomed by business groups, which have complained about an erosion of stability and investment confidence in Australia in part due to minority government, the Greens will likely remain a force in the upper house.